mehulj999/todo-sap/README.md

 ## Conclusion

 This Todo App demonstrates fundamental skills in React and Express, including CRUD functionality and API integration.
-Thank you for reviewing my assignment!
+Thank you for reviewing my mini project!

 ---